FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 2027, and requested that a presentation on preparations would be given to the Elected

-Members, and this was agreed.---
+Members, and this was agreed.
+---
 18

 The Mayor referred to the progress report and acknowledged the work that has been